 To cool off, explore the many swimming holes near Sedona, including the famous natural water slide at nearby Slide Rock State Park in Oak Canyon.

-There are many places to enjoy fabulous sunrise in Sedona, including the splendid Airport Mesa.
 If you are not a morning bird, don’t worry, there are plenty of gorgeous sunset spots in Sedona.

 doe mountain trailhead